The branch of biology that deals with the normal functions of living organisms and their parts.

 Read More

-According to psychology, there exists a force that guides, maintains and initiates behaviors that are goal-oriented.
+According to psychology, there exists a force that guides, maintains and initiates behaviours that are goal-oriented.
 This force is known as motivation.
-It leads us to take action to fulfill a certain goal or purpose.
-Motivation is itself guided by forces such as social, biological, cognitive or emotional.
-People are motivated towards a certain aim in different ways according to the different theories proposed by the psychologists.
+It leads us to take action to fulfil a certain goal or purpose.
+Motivation is itself guided by social, biological, cognitive, or emotional forces.
+People are motivated towards a certain aim in different ways, according to the different theories proposed by psychologists.
+The natural programming inside humans is

 Read More

-David Hume considers the specific approach of animal reasoning to provide the evidence about the human’s approach concerning to the inquiry.
+David Hume considers the specific approach of animal reasoning to provide evidence about the human approach concerning the inquiry.
 This particular aspect comes up with many considerations.
-The overall perspective of the text provided by the author indicates that sometimes come up with the vague form of approach to present the idea of the reasoning on animals.
-On a broader perspective, he proposes the idea that animals have
+The overall perspective of the text provided by the author indicates that sometimes, we come up with a vague approach to present the idea of the reasoning on animals.
+On a broader perspective, he proposes the idea that animals have more specialized features

 Read More